 Notable FSR Instruments

 Andertons are lucky enough to take on a number of luxurious FSR guitars.
 We get to choose from a spectacular array of instruments – some with minor tweaks and others that genuinely blow us away with new features.
-Here are some of our favourites.
+Fender are constantly finding new ways to spice up their instrument line-ups with lots of different options rotating in and out of production.
+Keep tabs on our Fender FSR range for the latest big hits.
+For now, here are some of our favourites.

 Cabronita Teles have returned in a number of forms over the years.
 But the one feature that doesn’t change are the TV Jones pickups.
 Imagine we lived in an alternate universe where Les Pauls had single coils and Teles got humbuckers.
 This would be the outcome.
 They still sound as vintage as ever, but with a fat, rounded response.
 The simple finish is also killer.